getsentry/sentry-docs/src/collections/_documentation/workflow/integrations/global-integrations.md

     [{% asset slack-overview-details-page.png %}]({% asset slack-overview-details-page.png @path %})

-1. You can toggle the Slack workspace you want to connect in the dropdown menu in the upper right corner of the authentication window.
-To set up multiple workspaces, go through this process for each separate workspace.
-Once you've chosen the correct workspace, click **Allow**.
+1. Toggle to the Slack workspace to which you want to connect using the dropdown menu in the upper right corner of the authentication window, then select **Allow**.
+Repeat this process if you are connecting to multiple workspaces.

     [{% asset slack-allow-install.png %}]({% asset slack-allow-install.png @path %})